Logiqx/gps-guides/guidance/garmin/README.md

 ### Summary

-I appreciate this was quite a long article, so here is a quick summary!
+I appreciate this was quite a long article, so here is a quick summary of the previous sections.

 1. Choose a watch that uses the Airoha chipset - Forerunner 255, fēnix 7, epix (Gen 2), fēnix 8, Instinct 3, etc.
-2. Set it up properly - firmware and settings, especially the satellite systems which should be "All Systems" or "All Systems + Multi-Band" and "every second" logging.
+2. Set it up properly - "every second" logging and suitable satellite systems.
-3. Link your Garmin Connect account to GPS-Speedsurfing, Hoolan, Waterspeed, etc.
+3. Link your Garmin Connect account to websites such as GPS-Speedsurfing, Hoolan, Waterspeed, etc.
+4. Use a suitable app (e.g. APPro) to ensure the correct GNSS settings and suitable sport profile are used.
-4. Ensure your watch has a clear view of the sky for as much of the time as possible (especially during speed runs) and use a suitable app such as APPro.
+5. Ensure your watch has a clear view of the sky for as much of the time as possible, especially during speed runs.
-5. Try out the applications GpsarPro, GPSResults, and GPS Speedreader for more insights into your tracks.
+6. Try out the applications GpsarPro, GPSResults, and GPS Speedreader for more insights into your performance.

+### Final Notes

-A couple of notes about the most common causes of data issues, elevated speeds, and spikes:
+The most common causes of data issues, elevated speeds, and spikes:

 - Exporting GPX files and importing them into GPS-Speedsurfing, Waterspeed, Strava, etc.
 - Garmin watches using the Sony chipset are especially prone to spikes - fēnix 6, Instinct 2, etc.
-- Inappropriate apps, activity modes and GNSS settings may be prone to spikes.
-This won't happen with APPro.
+- Inappropriate apps, activity modes and GNSS settings may result in inaccuracies and / or spikes.
-- Ignore the "max" speed reported by Garmin watches and take the max 2 seconds with a pinch of salt.
+- Ignore the "max" speed reported by Garmin watches and use the 2 secs instead, but taking it with a pinch of salt.